Loading

 The visa processing officer will confirm your child was born in Australia by sighting your child’s full standard Australian Birth Certificate issued by Births, Deaths and Marriages (extracts and ceremonial Birth Certificates are not accepted).

-Your visa processing officer will contact you if they need more information.
+Your visa processing officer will contact you if they need more information to determine if your child is ordinarily resident in Australia.

 If your child does not satisfy the child born and ordinarily resident in Australia assessment, we may consider them for a health waiver if it is available for the visa subclass they applied for.